-Which of the following statements is correct? |
+Which of the following statements is correct?
+Megasthenes was a Greek ambassador to the court of Chandragupta Maurya. |

-Only statement a is correct.
-Only statement b is correct.
+Only statement A is correct.
+Only statement B is correct.
 Both statements are correct.
 Neither of them is correct. |

 Neither of them is correct. |